doublescoop/Interactive-Lab-Hub/Lab 3/README.md

 \*\** It could create a dataset that captures how humans follow directions from a robot and how they react to it.
 Partially due to the limitation of microphone quality and size of the screen, my system required the user to adopt an unnatural way of interaction(having to bend down and speack very close to a device/repeating the same reply etc).
 I think it would collect interesting reactions from users how well/badly they follow the directions given by the Pi('get really close to me and speak louder) and what's their reactions.
 It's not a sensing modality but capturing their facial expressions during this interaction would make sense to further analyze how they feel and react.

 Also, my system is trying to stimuly users' emotions towards a robot through the interaction.
 It could be used to create a dataset of emotional impacts created by the interaction.
 For example, I used a rather cute disguise for the device and implemented emotional quotes like 'it'd warm my heart up' to create some emotional conncections during the interaction.
-There are no sensory modalities needed other than the sound but capturing heart rate, facial expressions, or ideally brain waves can help investigating emotional impacts. *\*\*
+There are no sensory modalities needed other than the sound but capturing heart rate via wearable devices, facial expressions, or ideally brain waves can help investigating emotional impacts. *\*\*